student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 Due to computer science being a relatively new field, many people are still confused about what computer science and software engineering actually are, and how they relate to each other.

-In my opinion, it's this gap in understanding that is **the root of why many students struggle to find jobs**.
+In my opinion, it's this gap in understanding that is one of **the root causes of why many students struggle to find jobs**.

 Without this understanding, students lack the context and direction when presenting themselves through resumes, projects, and in interviews.